b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 ## QOL for developers.
 🤵🏼‍♂️Alfred isn't there when you're building components in the bat cave, which is great.

-Error handling, logging and all of this junk are now absent during Unit-tests because is all done in the entry point only used for production.
+Error handling, logging and all of this junk are now absent during Unit-tests because its all done in the entry point only used for production.

 So we simply see errors and fix them.
 Nice.